wuertele/Drupal-Deployer/README.txt

 A: This should not happen.
 If it did, visit http://<yoursitename>/admin/build/modules to re-generate your menu.

+Q: Can I configure admin_menu to display another (or the Navigation) menu just like the administration menu?

+A: No. As the name implies, Drupal Administration Menu is for the administrative menu only.
+However, if you know CSS, you can simply copy'n'paste the contents of admin_menu.css into your theme's stylesheet and alter #admin-menu to any other menu block id, for example #block-menu-1 or the like.

 Q: Sometimes the user counter displays a lot of anonymous users, but when comparing the site's statistics (f.e. in Google Analytics) there is no such huge amount of users and/or requests reported.